Killian-Morin/42-ftl_quantum/README.md

     > - List all available quantum simulators with their current queue.
     > - List all available quantum computers with their current queue and the number of qubits they have.

+> [!WARNING]
-The function `IBMQ.get_provider()` and the object `IBMQ` are deprecated since the version 0.40.0 of the package `qiskit-ibmq-provider` and 0.20.0 of Qiskit.
+> The function `IBMQ.get_provider()` and the object `IBMQ` are deprecated since the version 0.40.0 of the package `qiskit-ibmq-provider` and 0.20.0 of Qiskit.
 They were deleted with the version 1.0.0 of Qiskit.

 I attempted to create an environment with a previous version of Qiskit but I was not able to make it work.
 See the dedicated branch if you're interested: https://github.com/Killian-Morin/ftl_quantum/tree/qiskit_pre_0.40.0